Arman6723/Simple-Video-Splitter-FREE-Python-/README.markdown

 # Video Splitter GUI

-A Python tool to split videos into segments using FFmpeg.
+A Simple Free Automating Python tool with GUI to split videos into segments using FFmpeg.

 ## Installation